raas-dev/configent/README.md

 6. Vim bundles, and if `brew` is present, [Neovim](https://neovim.io/)

-With Homebrew on Linux, system-wide installation (i.e. `/home/linuxbrew`) is preferred, but if this is not possible (no `sudo`), it is installed user's home.
+With Homebrew on Linux, system-wide installation (i.e. `/home/linuxbrew`) is preferred but if this is not possible (no `sudo`), it is installed user's home.

 On macOS, Homebrew, formulae and casks are always installed user-wide.

-On Linux distros, snaps are system-wide and auto-upgraded on schedule by snapd.
+On Linux distros, snaps are always installed system-wide.

 ### setup_vscode